 Credit reported on a pass/fail or standard score system will not be accepted into the graduate program without written verification from the issuing institution that the course was passed with the equivalent of a B grade or better.
 Any course accepted for waiver will not be calculated into the GPA.

-Master of Science in Nursing with a Specialization in Nursing Leadership and Administration of Health Care Systems
+Master of Science in Nursing Leadership and Administration of Health Care Systems